The U.S. stock market this year has given total returns so far of close to 10 percent, which is a healthy harvest for investors.

-But with the exception of savings in retirement accounts like 401(k)s and IRAs, the tax man will probably take a cut of your newfound wealth.
-It’s called capital gains, and how much tax you pay depends on how long you hold the investments, and how much you earn.
+But with the exception of savings in retirement accounts such as 401(k)s and individual retirement accounts (IRA), the taxman will probably take a cut of your newfound wealth.
+It’s called capital gains, and how much tax you pay depends on how long you hold the investments and how much you earn.

 Long-term vs. short-term capital gains taxes

 Long-term capital gains are those you earn on assets you’ve held for more than a year.

 The current capital gains tax rates under the new 2018 tax law are zero, 15 percent and 20 percent, depending on your income.

 |20%||$425,801 and up||$479,001 and up||$452,401 and up|

 For example, a married couple filing jointly pays no capital gains tax if their total taxable income is no more than $77,200.
 They’ll pay 15 percent on capital gains if their income is $77,201 to $479,000.
 For couples above that income level, the rate is 20 percent.
 In addition, capital gains may be subject to the net investment income tax (NIIT) of 3.8 percent if income is above certain amounts.